Lee Dae-hoon

+Education

+Lee attended Seoul Junggye Primary School, Hansung Middle School, and Hansung High School, and later majored in Taekwondo Instruction at Yongin University.
+He obtained a master's degree in Sports and Leisure Studies at Yonsei University.

+In August 2023 Lee obtained a doctoral degree from Sejong University in his doctoral thesis, Development Direction of Taekwondo Performance through 4th Industrial Technology.

 Career

 Lee grew up practicing martial art at his father's taekwondo academy from age 5.

 He won the gold medal at the 2010 Asian Games, and repeated the feat at the 2014 Asian Games in Incheon.

 Originally a bantamweight (under 63 kg), Lee temporarily went down in weight to flyweight (under 58 kg) after the 2011 World Championships in order to compete in the 2012 Olympics, where there were only four weight classes.
 Lee made his international flyweight debut at the 2011 World Taekwondo Olympic Qualification Tournament in Baku, Azerbaijan where he had his first international loss to 2008 Olympic silver medalist Gabriel Mercedes 14–12 in the semifinals.
 In May 2012, however, he captured his first flyweight gold medal at the 2012 Asian Taekwondo Championships, beating reigning Asian flyweight champion Pen-Ek Karaket 8–4 in the final bout.

 At the 2016 Summer Olympics Lee won a bronze medal, beating Jaouad Achab from Belgium 11–7.
 In 2016 WTF World Taekwondo Grand-Prix, Lee won gold against Konstantin Minin.

 Lee's father, Lee Joo-Yeol, used to run his own taekwondo academy.

+In 2021 at 2020 Tokyo Olympics, Lee announced his retirement.

-In 2022, Lee was appointed as a speaker at the 2022 Asian Games in Hangzhou and the 2024 Olympic Games by broadcasting on MBC.
+In 2022, Lee was appointed as a commentator at the 2022 Asian Games in Hangzhou and the 2024 Olympic Games by broadcasting on MBC.

+In 2024, Lee served as an adjunct professor at Sejong University, and in 2025, he was appointed as a full-time professor in the Department of Taekwondo at Dong-A University.

+Honours

+In 2018, at the 56th Korea Sports Awards, Lee received the Cheongnyong Medal, the highest class of the Order of Sport Merit, which is awarded to individuals for outstanding achievements in sports.

+Personal life

+Lee got engaged to his non-celebrity girlfriend of the same age in 2018, and the couple married on May 25, 2019.
+They have one son, Lee Ye-chan, who was born in November 2018.